zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_partition_list.rst

     | **type**: str

   se_version
-    SE version of the parent CPC of the partition (since HMC/SE 2.14.1, otherwise None)
+    SE version of the parent CPC of the partition

     | **type**: str